The great investing myth (4): Dividends matter 💰

 Investing > Dividends

-We invest based on the quality of the companies and their earning potential — their ability to widen their competitive moat and grow.
+We invest because of the companies’ quality and earning potential — their ability to widen their competitive moat and keep growing.
 Dividends are one plausible outcome from their quality execution.

-Some investors are myopic to focus just on dividends.
-It can lead them to neglect their evaluation of (a) the competitiveness and financial position of these dividend-paying companies and/or (b) high-quality with growth potential companies that offer high share price appreciation potential.
+Some investors focus on dividends.
+It can lead them to neglect their evaluation of (a) the competitiveness and financial position of these dividend-paying companies and (b) high-quality with growth potential companies that offer high share price appreciation potential.

-The market cycles of products and services are getting shorter.
-The operating environment becomes less predictable, less stable and more competitive.
-Investors cannot assume that the companies’ moats are unassailable and that dividend yields and their payouts are assured.
+Many dividend-paying stocks have been disrupted — telcos, newspapers, large retailers, supermarkets, taxi companies, postal services and stockbrokers; many have faded away.
+The operating environment has become less predictable, less certain and more competitive.
+Investors cannot assume that the companies’ moats are unassailable and that dividend yields and payouts are assured.
+Companies need money to reinvest and strengthen their competitiveness consistently and as a buffer against economic crises.

 Dividends ≠ Good